Chattanooga Slip And Fall Lawyer

 Attorney Scott N. Davis began his career as a Judge Advocate in the U.S. Air Force and transitioned into his civilian career as a defense lawyer for insurance companies.
 With that experience under his belt, he now fights on behalf of those who have been hurt, and he takes the fight to insurance companies on a daily basis.

-If you’ve been hurt in a slip and fall accident, trust your case to The Davis Firm, LLC.
+If you’ve been hurt in an accident, trust your case to our slip and fall attorney at Davis Firm, LLC.
 We have an unwavering commitment to our clients and their families.
 Our consultations are free, so call us to discuss your case with us today.